Dominique Malonga (footballer): Cavalry FC

 On 27 March 2019, Malonga signed with Canadian Premier League side Cavalry FC.
 Malonga was a key player in Cavalry's inaugural season, scoring thirteen goals in all competitions, and being nominated for CPL Player of the Year, as Cavalry finished the season as runners up.
 Malonga would not be listed on Cavalry's training camp roster for the 2020 season, ending his time with the club after one season.

 Lokomotiv Plovdiv

 On 6 March 2020, Malonga signed a contract with Bulgarian First League club Lokomotiv Plovdiv.
 On 1 July 2020, he came on as a substitute during the Bulgarian Cup final and scored one of the penalties in the shootout to help Lokomotiv Plovdiv defeat CSKA Sofia and lift the trophy.
-Despite performing well during his few appearances with the club, Malonga left the club in mid July 2020, in part due to physical fitness issues and not being considered a good fit for the style of football promoted by the manager Bruno Akrapović.
+Despite performing well during his few appearances for the "railwaymen", Malonga left the club in mid July 2020, in part due to physical fitness issues and not being considered a good fit for the style of football promoted by the manager Bruno Akrapović.